$hp$-Version discontinuous Galerkin methods on essentially arbitrarily-shaped elements: Inverse and approximation estimates

-The result already follows by combining the last estimate with \eqref{v_y} and the corresponding inverse estimates for $\|v_{x_j}\|_{[0,1]^d}^2$. } \end{proof} \manolis{ Notice that \eqref{v_breaking_final} retrieves the known, sharp constant for $d=1$.
-If $K$ is cuspoidal domain, (i.e., not Lipschitz,) \eqref{v_breaking_final} does \emph{not} hold in general; we refer to \cite{Kroo2} for a counterexample. \begin{remark} Careful inspection of the above proof shows that, in fact, we have proven the sharper inverse estimate $\|\nabla v\|_{\hat{K}}^2 \le C_{\rm inv}^Bp^4\hat{\rho}^{-2}\|v\|_{\hat{K}}^2$.
-In view of Remark \ref{rho}, however, a linear scaling results into a modified $\hat{K}$ (and, possibly modified $\hat{r}$,) for which \eqref{v_breaking_final} is sharp. \end{remark} }
+The result already follows by combining the last estimate with \eqref{v_y} and the corresponding inverse estimates for $\|v_{x_j}\|_{[0,1]^d}^2$. } \end{proof}

+{ Notice that \eqref{v_breaking_final} retrieves the known constant for $d=1$.
+If $K$ is cuspoidal, (i.e., not Lipschitz) \eqref{v_breaking_final} does \emph{not} hold in general; we refer to \cite{Kroo2} for a counterexample. \begin{remark} Careful inspection of the above proof shows that, in fact, we have proven the sharper inverse estimate $\|\nabla v\|_{\hat{K}}^2 \le C_{\rm inv}^Bp^4\hat{\rho}^{-2}\|v\|_{\hat{K}}^2$.
+In view of Remark \ref{rho}, however, a linear scaling results into a modified $\hat{K}$ (and, possibly modified $\hat{r}$) for which \eqref{v_breaking_final} is sharp. \end{remark} }

-\subsection{\manolis{Stability with respect to domain perturbation}}
+\subsection{{Stability with respect to domain perturbation}}